 Every year, I set major goals (also known as BHAGs, or Big Hairy Ass Goals) which allow me to plan for, train for, and do what I love.
 By any measure, as we begin to face the end of our lives, even if it is a few decades away, it makes sense to give ourselves permission to do what we love.

-This is what puts the bird in my chest.
+This year is as wild as usual.
+But this is what puts the bird in my chest.
 It is most definitely not for everyone, nor is it a statement that anyone else should do the same.
 It does ask, what might give you joy?
 What will you give yourself permission to experience?

 Some time ago, I wrote an article which offered up some of that perspective, and included a few tales of women who had gone on to do some pretty interesting things with their lives.
 One had become a trapeze artist in her 80s, for instance.